mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 A history file can contain many sessions.
 The last one (the tail session) is always loaded if the resume `option -C` is set.

+To copy a previous session, run `/sub`, or `/grep [regex]` to copy that session to tail and resume from it.

 If "`/copy` _current_" is run, a selector is shown to choose and copy a session to the tail of the current history file, and resume it.